 Landfill sites with organic waste produce landfill biogas which is approximately 50% methane.
 Methane is a harmful greenhouse biogas that contributes to the effects of global warming.
-It is also an energy resource which can be used as fuel to power a renewable energy facility.
+It is also an energy resource which can be used as fuel to power a bioenergy facility.
 Unlike wind and intermittent forms of renewable energy, methane captured by LMS extraction systems are a proven base-load fuel source, providing reliable continuous output.

 LMS is committed to designing, engineering and installing landfill biogas systems which achieve world-class biogas capture efficiencies.
 The biogas is extracted from the landfill via a series of wells and network of pipes which connect to an LMS Biogas Flare or Generator Module.
 This process requires a specialist understanding of landfill dynamics, such as waste settlement, biogas flows, pressure loss and the management of condensate.